What Is Narcissistic Rage & How to Heal From It

 What makes narcissistic rage different from anger?

 Normal anger is a reaction to a specific injury or wrong.
 Narcissistic rage is a defensive attack that happens when someone feels like their fragile sense of self is being challenged.
-It often includes punishment and control.
+It often includes punishment and control — a pattern that can turn into emotional blackmail when used to guilt or manipulate others.

 Is it possible to control narcissistic rage?